Want To Use A VPN on Your Smart TV? Here's How (2026 Guide)

 Download a VPN app from the Google Play Store

 Direct VPN installation is the easiest way to protect your smart TV.
-Unfortunately, it only works if your device runs on the Android OS.
+Unfortunately, it only works on Android devices.

 Here‘s how to do it.